 This includes chlorophyll which has a bitter taste and can therefore make the CBD product taste bitter too.

 Most seriously, if not done properly, this process may leave toxic residues behind that contaminate the final product.
 In order to avoid this, the manufacturer must ensure that the solvent is completely evaporated during the process.

-Studies found traces of petroleum residue or naptha hydrocarbons in some CBD products that were extracted using solvents.
 This means that in buying an inferior or low-quality product you may unknowingly ingested harmful and toxic chemicals.

 Hydrocarbons is one of the most common types of solvents used to extract CBD from hemp plants.
 Hydrocarbons are a type of solvent that is highly effective in separating CBD oil from the raw plant material.